-Good communication with the user begins with seeing the design from the user's perspective. as a tool to solve his problems.
+Good communication with the user begins with seeing the design from the user's perspective, as a tool to solve his problems.
 The most important aspect of the design is the user interface, which should behave as an extension of the user.
 Communication must take into account the user's perceptions, expectations and prejudices.
-It must be empathetic with the user, as opposed to evaluative.
-Communication must take place in terms of specifics, rather than generalities.
-Visual communication is very important, to create mental images, and also communication via everyday metaphors, such as paper and pencil, filecabinet.
+It must be empathetic with opposed user. as to evaluative.
+Communication must take place in terms of specifics, rather than generalities. communication is very important, to create mental images, and also communication via everyday metaphors, such as paper and pencil, filecabinet.